 The Energy Policy Act of 2005 (P.L.
 109-58) contains numerous MTBE and ethanol provisions.
-It repeals the Clean Air Act requirement to use MTBE or other oxygenates.
-In place of this requirement, the law establishes a renewable fuels standard.
+It repealed the Clean Air Act requirement to use MTBE or other oxygenates.
+In place of this requirement, the law established a renewable fuels standard.
 Under the RFS, annual gasoline supply is required to contain 7.5 billion gallons of ethanol or other renewable fuel by 2012.
 To prevent "backsliding" on air quality, the law requires that reductions in emissions of toxic substances achieved by RFG be maintained, and it authorizes funds for MTBE cleanup.
+The Energy Independence and Security Act of 2007 (P.L.
+110-140) expanded this mandate, requiring the use of 9.0 billion gallons of renewable fuels in transportation fuel in 2008, and 36 billion gallons in 2022.